Camille Kostek Shows Off Curves In Blue Mini Dress And Thigh-High Boots On Instagram

 “And If I slick my hair back I look like Dracula no one can replicate #queencamille @camillekostek,” one person wrote.
 “I am going to call that color “Camille Blue,” another fan commented.

-The dress in this recent photo is by Privacy Please for the retail brand, Revolve.
+The dress in this recent photo is by Privacy Please for the retail brand Revolve.
 On the website, it’s called the Kerria Mini and costs $108.
 It features spaghetti straps and a ruched detail with a tie on the side.
 The color is described as “dusty blue.”

 Kostek seems to be a fan of the color blue.
-As The Inquisitr previously reported, the former New England Patriots’ cheerleader wore a blue bikini with a tropical print on a vacation in the US Virgin Islands.
+As the Inquisitr previously reported, the former New England Patriots’ cheerleader wore a blue bikini with a tropical print on a vacation in the U.S. Virgin Islands.

 “The island of home roots and family,” she wrote in the caption of a video of her on the beach.
 “An island of endless beauty and friendly people.
 A place where the dancing never stops and is always encouraged.
 If you can’t tell, I’m in my happy place.”